 October 24, with the approval of the CoP Interim Dean, Dr. Brad Boucher, the UTCoP Drug Discovery Center is establishing the annual “Duane D. Miller Lectureship in Drug Discovery” to honor Dr. Duane D. Miller who joined UTCoP in 1991 and established the medicinal chemistry and drug discovery program.
 This named lectureship will invite a highly accomplished researcher in the area of drug discovery to present a seminar to UTCoP Drug Discovery Center and the UTHSC campus.
-In addition, two trainee awards are created, one is the “Duane D. Miller Graduate Student Award in Drug Discovery” for a graduate student, and the “Duane D. Miller Postdoc Award in Drug Discovery” for a postdoc/research associate, who works at a DDC PI’s lab.
+In addition, two trainee awards are created, one is the “Duane D. Miller Graduate Student Award in Drug Discovery” for a graduate student, and the “Duane D. Miller Postdoc Award in Drug Discovery” for a postdoc/research associate in the UTHSC College of Pharmacy.
 These two awards will be given annually associated with the Lectureship.
 Details will be established later and will be announced soon.

 October 23, Kelli’s co-first author paper, titled ” Sabizabulin, a potent orally bioavailable colchicine binding site agent, suppresses HER2+ breast cancer and metastasis”, is accepted by the journal Cancers (current IF=6.32).
 Congratulations to Kelli and Hao and all authors on this paper.